Hola's goal is to make the internet faster, more open and cheaper

 browser, and cannot track requests coming from your IP as belonging to you.
-Depending on the proxy rule you choose, Hola will also encrypt some or all of your traffic, making you even more secure from Hola works on several different levels to ensure the highest level Developing the product with strong security in top of mind.
+Depending on the proxy rule you choose, Hola will also encrypt some or all of your traffic, making you even more secure from Hola works on several different levels to ensure a high level Developing the product with strong security in top of mind.
 On the architectural level, through third party security audits